FDio/vpp/extras/wireshark/readme.md

 Display in Wireshark
 --------------------

 Display /tmp/vppcapture in the vpp-enabled version of wireshark.
-With any luck, normal version of wireshark will refuse to process vpp dispatch trace pcap files because they won't understand the encap type.
+Normal version of wireshark will refuse to process vpp dispatch trace pcap files because they won't understand the encap type.

 Set wireshark to filter on vpp.bufferindex to watch a single packet traverse the forwarding graph.
 Otherwise, you'll see a vector of packets in e.g. ip4-lookup, then a vector of packets in ip4-rewrite, etc.